ARTICLE: Wanted: LSA pilots for FAA survey

 If the numbers collected on the survey suggest a positive incline rate for the LSA industry, the FAA leaders will recognize that this emerging industry deserves the most able staff to carefully define its growth.
 If the future estimates are uncertain or negative, the issues facing LSA will not receive priority nor will an adequate numbers of persons be assigned to review requests from the industry.
 The talented FAA policy analysts and able engineers are more likely to find solutions to difficult problems; if LSA is considered to be in decline, the focus and talent are not as likely to take the time to create a win/win option.

-Filling out the survey takes time; failure to provide the FAA with data about the LSA growth will cost the industry more time in terms of the agency’s interaction with your business.Share:
+Filling out the survey takes time; failure to provide the FAA with data about the LSA growth will cost the industry more time in terms of the agency’s interaction with your business.Share this article: